 - “Memories are Made of This” – Dean Martin

 - “Look for the Silver Lining” – Chet Baker

 - The Goldberg Variations – J.S.
 Bach

 Music Therapy Study: Meet Henry

 The organization Music and Memory filmed a documentary about music therapy for dementia patients and how music specific to their youth can literally rewire their brains.
 In this documentary, we met a man named Henry.
 He sat with his head lowered and barely grunted in response to questions.
 When they provide earphones and play the music he loved as a younger man, he sat up, eyes opened and he started singing.
 After just a few minutes, they removed the earphones and began a conversation with him.
 Amazing!
 The music had allowed them to reach a part of him that had been shut off.
-You can watch the full documentary below or watch it here.
 You’ll be amazed!

 Because of the clear positive results of music therapy for dementia, various charitable foundations now provide iPods to the elderly.
 More senior homes are providing musical therapists to relieve the mental and emotional anguish that comes with dementia and Alzheimer’s.

 Music Can Give Life To Those With Dementia or Alzheimer’s